MikkoKarmanto/add-printer/README.md

-Add Printer.exe is simple program that, installs and confiqures printer queue to be used with Muti Function Devices (MFP) and/or with print management systems. e.g Y-Soft SafeQ.
-This program was writen to ease deployment of printer queues to client computers, that cannot utilize print servers for deployment.
+Addprinter.exe is simple program that, installs and configures printer queue to be used with Multi Function Devices (MFP) and/or with print management systems. e.g Y-Soft SafeQ.
+This program was written to ease deployment of printer queues to client computers, that cannot utilize print servers for deployment.

 This program is built for KONICA MINOLTA MFP devices and Y-Soft SafeQ.
 No other vendor devices or software have been tested.